-Mark's accounting of those moments is a bit rushed, but we are blessed by God that we have the opportunity to replay and reconsider those events, to take the quiet 'alone' moments, to absorb at our own pace the depth and significance of the message of reconciliation and forgiveness that Jesus proclaimed.
-We are blessed that we are able to mix our quiet private times in with the noisy public times; celebrating and practicing our faith walking humbly and doing justice, confessing and proclaiming with both our voice and our actions our faith in Jesus, the Christ, the Son of God, to whom we give all glory and honour.
+It's true that Mark's accounting of those moments is a bit rushed, but we are blessed by God in that we have the opportunity to replay and reconsider those events in slow-motion so that we do not miss the message that the grace of God is not to be held tightly like a treasure but is to be offered far and wide to all who need it.
+We are able in reflecting on Mark's gospel to realize the depth and significance of the message of reconciliation and forgiveness that Jesus proclaimed.
+We are further blessed that we are able to celebrate and practice our faith by walking humbly and doing justice, confessing and proclaiming with both our voice and our actions our faith in Jesus, the Messiah, to whom we give all glory and honour.